DrawKit/DrawKit/README.md

 DrawKit
 =======

+Full documentation is available at http://drawkit.github.io/

-DrawKit is an illustration and vector artwork framework for Mac OS X. The framework is open source (BSD licensed) with optional GPL licensed components.
+DrawKit is an illustration and vector artwork framework for Mac OS X.

-DrawKit is used in commercial applications, including applications sold on the Mac App Store.

-Originally based on, and forked from, [DrawKit 1.0b7 (2010/05/01) source code](http://www.apptree.net/drawkitmain.htm) by [Graham Cox](http://apptree.net/about.htm).

-Source level documentation is available http://drawkit.github.io/annotated.html

 Mac OS X 10.7 or later; compiles with Xcode 4 or later.